Haruki1707/Game-Saves-Manager/README.md

 You can use a Cloud service of your preference
 (I recommend one that accept versioning) to make a copy of the folder with the save data.

+We also highly recommend downloading C# automate client.
+This connects directly with Steam, making all without user interaction.